van-richard/CompChemNotes/docs/terminal/git/overview.md

 # Force rename or move
 # "existingFile" already exists in the directory, will be overwritten
 $ git mv -f myFile existingFile

-# Update your local repo, by merging in new changes
-# from the remote "origin" and "master" branch.
-# git pull <remote> <branch>
-$ git pull origin master

-# By default, git pull will update your current branch
-# by merging in new changes from its remote-tracking branch
-$ git pull

-# Merge in changes from remote branch and rebase
-# branch commits onto your local repo, like: "git fetch <remote> <branch>, git
-# rebase <remote>/<branch>"
-$ git pull origin master --rebase

-# Push and merge changes from a local repo to a
-# remote named "origin" and "master" branch.
-# git push <remote> <branch>
-$ git push origin master

-# By default, git push will push and merge changes from
-# the current branch to its remote-tracking branch
-$ git push

-# To link up current local branch with a remote branch, add -u flag:
-$ git push -u origin master
-# Now, anytime you want to push from that same local branch, use shortcut:
-$ git push

 $ git stash
 Saved working directory and index state \